-As you read this, visitors are flowing through your website.
-In a trickle or a flood, they’re coming in through traffic sources, then moving through your navigation and internal links to your pages.
+As you read this sentence, visitors are flowing through your website.
+In a trickle or a flood, they’re dropping in from various traffic sources, clicking links and buttons and moving through your content.

 But where does the flow dry up?
 When do visitors leave?
 Where do they go?

 If you can’t answer these questions, you’re not alone.
-Most website owners can’t.
+Most marketers can’t.
 But you’re missing some key insights and opportunities.